-Chart A-2 Troubleshooting LAN LED
+Chart A-2 Troubleshooting the LAN LED

-STEPS CORRECTIVE ACTION 1 Check the Ethernet cable connections between your Prestige and the computer or hub.
-2 Check for faulty Ethernet cables.
-3 Make sure your computer's Ethernet card is working properly.
-4 If these steps fail to correct the problem, contact your local distributor for assistance.
+PROBLEM CORRECTIVE ACTION The LAN LEDs do not turn on.
+Check your Ethernet cable connections and type (refer to the Read Me First for details).
+Check for faulty Ethernet cables.
+Make sure your computer's Ethernet Card is working properly.